The Bellamy Brothers: 1980s and 1990s

 After the success of "If I Said You Have a Beautiful Body Would You Hold It Against Me", the brothers continued with a run of country hits, including tunes such as "Redneck Girl", "Santa Fe", and the social commentary pieces "Old Hippie" and "Kids of the Baby Boom".
 Billboard named the Bellamy Brothers as Top Country Duo, and they eventually went on to set the record for most duo nominations from both the Academy of Country Music and Country Music Association.

 The brothers worked on a number of collaborative efforts with other musicians during this period.
 They recorded "Too Much Is Not Enough" with The Forester Sisters in 1986 and "Drive South" with them in 1990.
 In 1993, they recorded "Stayin' in Love" with Freddy Fender and Flaco Jiménez.
-In 1997, they recorded "Catahoula" with Eddy Raven and Jo-El Sonnier, while in 1997 they recorded "Everyone's Somebody's Darlin'" with Nicolette Larson.
-In 1999, they recorded "(Don't Put Me In) The Ex Files" with Buck Owens, and that same year they recorded "Vertical Expression" with Freddy Fender and then with Eduardo Araujo.
+In 1997, they recorded "Catahoula" with Eddy Raven and Jo-El Sonnier, while in 1997, they recorded "Everyone's Somebody's Darlin'" with Nicolette Larson.
+In 1999, they recorded "(Don't Put Me In) The Ex Files" with Buck Owens, and that same year, they recorded "Vertical Expression" with Freddy Fender and then with Eduardo Araujo.

 In 1991, the Bellamys switched to Atlantic Records.
 Their tenure there produced one album before the duo formed their own label, Bellamy Brothers Records.
-They were one of the first country music artists to have their own record label, and have been licensing albums from their own record label for 25 years.
+They were some of the first country music artists to have their own record label, and have been licensing albums from their own record label for 25 years.
 In 1999, they switched to Blue Hat Records for their Lonely Planet album.